supatt-lab/SingCellaR-myelofibrosis/README.md

 After downloading, please extract the data and move the "Psaila_et_al_MolCell_2020" into the main package folder!.

 # How to run the App.
-In R, set up your current working directory and then :
+In R, set up your current working directory to the main package folder and then :

 > library(shiny) <p>
 > runApp()